Veria F.C.: 2010s

 Veria finished 9th in Beta Ethniki in 2010–11, the season in which that division was renamed as the Football League.
 The season was marred by the scandal of rigged games involving many teams from both the Football League and the Super League.
 Veria was accused for fake translational awareness and they would be dismissed by the Football League.
 Something that never happened as Veria was proven to be innocent.

 Despite the allegations, Veria played good attacking football, with Calvin Kadi scoring at will and Kalaitzidis having returned as coach since the end of the previous season when he saved them from relegation.
 The club began the season with three consecutive wins, which was the best start they had ever had in the division.
 Successes continued and the club returned to the Super League after an absence of four years.
 Michael Olaitan, a vital part of the team was nominated as Talent of the Year, while Kadi was named Player of the Year, having finished second-highest goalscorer in the Football League with 19 goals.
 Georgios Kantimiris was nominated for the Goalkeeper of the Year award.

 The return to the Super League in 2012–13 was different from previous occasions.
 Veria signed some notable players, such as Nikos Georgeas, Pantelis Kafes, and Carlo Costly.
-The team performed well and retained their league status by finishing 12th in the table.
+The team retained their league status by finishing 12th in the table.
 Notable home wins included the 3–0 victory against Panathinaikos and the 5–0 success against Platanias.

 During the summer transfer window of 2013 Veria signed 12 players, including the Serbian striker Miljan Mrdaković and the Czech midfielder, Petr Trapp.
 At the end of the 2013–14 season, Veria's El Fardou Ben Nabouhane became the first player from the team to finish second in the list of Super League Top Goalscorers, just one goal behind Xanthi's Esteban Solari.
 The club avoided relegation by finishing in 15th position.
 Due to the poor performances, despite avoiding relegation, Arvanitidis decided to take radical actions in order to improve matters.
 He decided to adopt the Spanish style of football, dismissing almost every player in the squad, signing Spanish players and promoting youngsters from the U20 team.
 He also hired the Spanish coach Quique Hernández as Director of Football and Jose Carlos Granero as the team manager.